failfa-st/fail1/README.md

 ```shell
 node generation-000.js -G "text-based console RPG game" -g 5 -p "rpg enthusiast, creative, expert node.js developer, detail-oriented"
 ```

-By using these options, you can customize the generative process to suit your specific needs and preferences.

 ### Learn JavaScript